psychemedia/sin-eater-resources/src/_missed_opportunities_pre-1830.md

 > LAYING OUT, OR STREEKING THE BODY.— Durand, at the remote period at which he lived, gives a pretty exact account of some of the ceremonies used at laying out the body, as practised at pment in the north of England, where the laying out is called *streeking*.
 He mentions the closing of the eyes, the decent washing, dressing and wrapping up in a clean winding-sheet, or linen shroud, as well as other anciont observances.
 The interests of our woollen manufacture have interfered with this ancient rite in England.
 To the laying out may be added the very old custom of *setting salt*, and placing a lighted candle upon the body, both which are used to this day in some parts of Northumberland.
 The salt, a little of which is set in a pewter plate upon the corpse, is, according to the learned Morex, an emblem of eternity and immortality.
 It is not liable to putrefaction itself, and preserves other things that are seasoned with it from decay.
 The lighted candle, the same author conjectures to have been the Egyptian hieroglyphic for life.
 ```

-The article includes Aubrey's (now familiar to us) description of the sin-eater of the Ross highway:
+The extract also includes Aubrey's (now familiar to us) description of the sin-eater of the Ross highway:

 > Aubrey, in some miscellanies of his, among the Lansdown MSS., at the British Museum, mentions a very curious custom at deaths, observed in a degree until his time (reign of Charles II), which he describes - under the name of *Sin-Eaters*.
 "In the County of Hereford," says he, "was an old custome at Funeralls, to hire poor people, who were to take upon-them the sinnes of the party deceased.
 One of theme (he was a long lean ugly lumentable raskal), I remember, lived in a cottage on Rosse highway.
 The manner was, that when the corpse was brought out of the house, and layed on the biere, a loafe of bread was brought out and delivered to the sinne eater over the corpse, as also a mazar bowl, of maple, full of beere (which lie was to drink up), and sixpence in money : in consideration he took upon him, *ipso facto*, all the the sinnes of defunct, and freed him or her from walking after they were dead."
 This custom, he supposes, had some allusion to the scape-goat under the Mosaical law.